kevins-hub/sportstretch-ui-master/README.md

 ● Athletes can register, book appointments, view and rate past bookings.

-● Notify the LMT of an incoming booking request, allow them to accept or reject the request, and notify the athlete accordingly.
+● Notify the LMT of an incoming booking request, allow them to accept or reject, and notify the athlete accordingly.

 ● Admin can review the registration request by the LMT and approve or reject the request.